Enrico204/Whatsapp-Desktop/readme.md

 * Auto-launch on OS startup.
 * Windows and Linux builds.

+## Installation

+Download and run the Whatsapp.app file from the [latest release](https://github.com/bcalik/Whatsapp-Desktop/releases).

 ## Contributions

 Contributions are welcome!
 For feature requests and bug reports please submit an [issue](https://github.com/bcalik/whatsapp-desktop/issues).

 ## Build

+To build from the source, run the following commands:

 `npm install`
 `sudo npm run build`